 To put it simply, restaurants have controllable costs and uncontrollable costs.
-I will discuss controllable and uncontrollable costs in a future post, but suffice it to say, the lease that you pay monthly to your landlord, once signed, will not change for many years; it will not change for the duration of your restaurant's life at this location, whatever the terms of your lease is.
-This can be a good or bad thing depending on many things.
+I will discuss controllable and uncontrollable costs in a future post, but suffice it to say, the lease that you pay monthly to your landlord, once signed, will not change for years.
+It will not change for the duration of your restaurant's life at this location, whatever the terms of your lease are.
+A lease can be good or bad depending on many things, and for this reason alone, you'd want the best deal for your concept at a particular location and make sure it's a good lease.

 The bottom line is, why sign the lease before anything else?
 Why not negotiate and sign the "best" lease you can after you have a business plan and have a clear idea of what you want to achieve?

 Keep Design And Buildout Costs Low

 This may sound like another obvious statement.
 The fact is, total cost to open a pho restaurant is made up of many components.
 Design and buildout (or construction) costs just happen to be 2 of the biggest cost components before you open.
 Since this is the case, watching closely your design and buildout costs is an absolute must.

 Preparation, Discipline, And Flexibility

-Last but not necessarily least, the owner/entrepreneur needs to possess excellent preparation skills, strict discipline with total flexibility to deal with challenges and hurdles normally encountered when building a restaurant.
+Last but definitely not least, the owner/entrepreneur needs to possess excellent preparation skills, strict discipline with total flexibility to deal with challenges and hurdles normally encountered when building a restaurant.
 It's all about the knowledge and attitude of the owner.
 The success of the new pho restaurant depends on its owner first and foremost, and the owner's leadership must be clear from day one.
+So be prepared, have discipline, be flexible, all while never lose track of your concept's goals.

 Obviously opening a new restaurant requires a lot more than doing just the aforementioned things.
 However, if you do these things right, then you'd have done the 20% that will benefit 80% of your new business.
 In so doing, you'd be positioned for a very high probability of success.